phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 Instead of using the `HEAP_START` and `HEAP_SIZE` constants directly, we use separate `heap_start` and `heap_end` fields.
 This makes the type more flexible, for example it also works when we only want to assign a part of the heap region.
 The purpose of the `next` field is to always point to the first unused byte of the heap, i.e. the start address of the next allocation.
 The `allocations` field is a simple counter for the active allocations with the goal of resetting the allocator after the last allocation was freed.

 We provide a simple constructor function that creates a new `BumpAllocator`.
-It initializes the `heap_start` and `heap_end` fields with the given values and the `allocations` counter with 0.
+It initializes the `heap_start` and `heap_end` fields using the given start address and size.
+The `allocations` counter is initialized with 0.
 The `next` field is set to `heap_start` since the whole heap should be unused at this point.
 Since this is something that the caller must guarantee, the function needs to be unsafe.
 Given an invalid memory range, the planned implementation of the `GlobalAlloc` trait would cause undefined behavior when it is used as global allocator.

 #### A `Locked` Wrapper

 Implementing the [`GlobalAlloc`] trait directly for the `BumpAllocator` struct is not possible.
-The problem is that the `alloc` and `dealloc` methods of the trait only take an immutable `&self` reference, but we need to update the `next` and `allocations` fields for every allocation.
+The problem is that the `alloc` and `dealloc` methods of the trait only take an immutable `&self` reference, but we need to update the `next` and `allocations` fields for every allocation, which is only possible with an exclusive `&mut self` reference.
 The reason that the `GlobalAlloc` trait is specified this way is that the global allocator needs to be stored in an immutable `static` that only allows `&self` references.

 To be able to implement the trait for our `BumpAllocator` struct, we need to add synchronized [interior mutability] to get mutable field access through the `&self` reference.
 A type that adds the required synchronization and allows interior mutabilty is the [`spin::Mutex`] spinlock that we already used multiple times for our kernel, for example [for our VGA buffer writer][vga-mutex].
 To use it, we create a `Locked` wrapper type: